-The District has published approved toxic air contaminant emission factors for various source types in the workbook SBCAPCD-Approved TAC Emission Factors.xlsx.
+The District has published approved toxic air contaminant (TAC) emission factors for various source types in the workbook SBCAPCD-Approved TAC Emission Factors.xlsx.
 Additional source types will be added when approved.

 A complete list of changes to the TAC emission factor workbook and document since they were originally published in August 2018 can be found in the history of updates to approved emission factors for toxic air contaminants.